 - stem cell transplants

-Without treatment, bleeding and blood clotting issues due to APL can be life threatening.
+Without treatment, bleeding and blood-clotting issues due to APL can be life threatening.
 Additionally, certain side effects can develop due to APL treatment.
-These side effects

 |ATRA therapy||ATO therapy|

 Both ATRA and ATO can cause differentiation syndrome.
-This side effect occurs when the leukemia cells release chemicals into the bloodstream, which can result in:
+This side effect occurs when the leukemia cells release chemicals into the bloodstream.

 - breathing problems

 - a buildup of fluid in the lungs, around the heart, and in other parts of the body